Jad Smaira

-Jad Victor Karim Smaira (جاد فيكتور كريم سميرة; born 9 November 2003) is a footballer who plays as a centre-back for Cypriot club Achyronas-Onisilos.
+Jad Victor Karim Smaira (جاد فيكتور كريم سميرة; born 9 November 2003) is a footballer who plays as a centre-back for Cypriot First Division club Karmiotissa.
 Born in Switzerland, he plays for the Lebanon national team.

 Early life

 Smaira was born in Zug, Switzerland, to parents Karim and Johanna.
 He has two younger brothers, Nadim and Rayan.
 During his childhood, he relocated to Dubai, United Arab Emirates, due to his father's work.
 Smaira attended the Lycée Libanais Francophone Privé in Dubai.

 Club career

 Smaira began his football career at Dubai City, where he won the Dubai Super Cup trophy.
 In 2021, he joined the Holy Cross Crusaders, the soccer team of the College of the Holy Cross in Worcester, Massachusetts.
-During his three seasons at the club, he made 25 appearances in the Patriot League conference of the NCAA Division I, starting in 23 matches.
+During his three seasons at the club, Smaira made 25 appearances in the Patriot League conference of the NCAA Division I, starting in 23 matches.
+In February 2024, he signed with Dordrecht's under-21 team on a contract lasting until the end of the season.

-In February 2024, Smaira signed with Dordrecht's under-21 team on a contract lasting until the end of the season.
-After spending half a season at AEK Athens B in the Super League Greece 2, he transferred to Achyronas-Onisilos in the Cypriot Second Division on a one-year contract on 16 January 2025.
+After spending half a season at AEK Athens B in the Super League Greece 2, Smaira transferred to Achyronas-Onisilos in the Cypriot Second Division on a one-year contract on 16 January 2025.
+On 2 June 2026, his contract was extended until summer 2026.
+Smaira joined Cypriot First Division side Karmiotissa on 21 July 2026.